Mieczysław Mickiewicz

 Mieczysław Mickiewicz (1879 – before 1939) was a Ukrainian politician and lawyer of Polish descent, later a statesman of the Second Polish Republic.

-Mieczysław Mickiewicz (Polish Democratic Central) served as the Deputy-Secretary of Polish Affairs in several cabinets of the Ukrainian People's Republic, also translated as the Ukrainian National Republic (UNR), headed by Volodymyr Vynnychenko (1917/1918).

-Then he served as voivode of Volhynian Voivodeship, Poland, from February 22, 1922, until February 1, 1923.
+Mickiewicz, a member of Polish Democratic Centrist party, was the deputy-secretary of Polish affairs in several cabinets of the Ukrainian People's Republic (also known as the Ukrainian National Republic), headed by Volodymyr Vynnychenko in 1917/1918.
+From February 22, 1922, until February 1, 1923, he was the voivode of Volhynian Voivodeship, Poland.